 A topic is a classification under which words are grouped, based on a shared theme or mental concept.

-For example, the topic 'parts of buildings' contains words such as room, bedroom, ceiling and hundreds of similar words and phrases.
+For example, the topic 'Building components' contains words such as room, floor, ceiling, and many other similar words.

 What topics can Relative Insight identify?

-Relative Insight uses a topic hierarchy that consists of 21 top-level categories and over 250 sub-categories that cover a broad range of domains.
+Relative Insight uses a topic hierarchy that consists of 21 top-level categories and over 420 sub-categories that cover a broad range of tangible and commercially relevant domains.

 The 21 top-level categories are: